 6. Explore Lake Wanaka by Bike

 Bike Riding is one of my favourite ways to explore new destinations – it is cheap and easy!
-Bike hire is around $20 to $30 for half day rental and can be arranged by the staff at Base Wanaka.
+Bike hire is around $20 to $30 for half day rental.
 The lake front has a bike track that will lead you from one side of the lake to the other.
 The track is flat terrain so great for all levels.
 I suggest riding to Eely Point for a secluded beach experience or to Waterfall Creek for a rainforesty feel.
-If you are keen on Mountain Biking, there are loads of tracks for all levels just a short ride from Base.
+If you are keen on Mountain Biking, there are loads of tracks for all levels.

 7. Puzzling World

 Bizarre, cheap and great for a hangover this is one of the Wanaka activities that you just have to do!
 Puzzling World includes a tricky maze, rooms full of illusions and abstract and mind baffling buildings.
-Entry is cheap and Puzzling World is just a 15 minute walk from Base reception.
+Entry to Puzzling World is cheap.

 8. Skydive Wanaka